Old Aberdeen

-Old Aberdeen is part of the city of Aberdeen in Scotland.
+Old Aberdeen is part of Aberdeen in Scotland.
 Old Aberdeen was originally a separate burgh, which was erected into a burgh of barony on 26 December 1489.
 It was incorporated into adjacent Aberdeen by Act of Parliament in 1891.
 It retains the status of a community council area.

 The town's motto is "concordia res parvae crescunt" ("through harmony, small things increase").

 Location

-To the north of Aberdeen city centre, Old Aberdeen was for a long time fairly isolated at the edge of the city, being followed to the north by the River Don, Seaton Park and the small Brig o' Balgownie hamlet.
+Located to the north of Aberdeen city centre, Old Aberdeen was for a long time fairly isolated at the edge of the city, being followed to the north by the River Don, Seaton Park and the small Brig o' Balgownie hamlet.
 Since the 1960s, and the North Sea oil boom of the 1970s, however, housing development has surrounded the area, in particular with the nearby Tillydrone development.

 History

 Old Aberdeen was an important political, ecclesiastical and cultural centre since the Late Middle Ages.
+It was distinct from the more commercial New Aberdeen and they remained separate cities until 1891.
 In the 1630s the Covenanters challenged the Doctors of Aberdeen by holding a meeting in Muchalls Castle and responding to certain letters issued by the doctors, thus setting the stage for the first battle of the Bishops' Wars, when William Keith, 7th Earl Marischal and the Marquess of Montrose led a Covenanter army of 9,000 men over the Causey Mounth to attack forces at the Bridge of Dee, effectively gaining control of Old Aberdeen.